pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/store-and-retrieve-secrets.md

     fn::secret: "demo-password-123"
 ```

 As shown above, you can specify that a value should be stored as a secret by using the `fn::secret` function.

-Once you have added the above configuration, click the **Save** button located at the bottom of the editor.
+Once you have added the configuration, click the **Save** button located at the bottom of the editor.

 {{< video title="Adding values to the environment in the Pulumi ESC console" src="/docs/esc/get-started/esc-add-env-values.mp4" autoplay="true" loop="true" >}}

 The **Environment preview** pane on the right hand side will then update to show your added configuration in JSON format.
-You will notice that the value of "myPassword" which we have configured as a secret has been hidden from view in both the defintion and preview panes.
+You will notice that the value of "myPassword" has been hidden from view in both the defintion and preview panes.

 ### Store via the CLI